How to block pornography and violence sites with MikroTik?

 Disadvantages of OpenDNS

-• Free version with limit of 3 networks
+• Free version with 3 net limit

 • No support in Portuguese